Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 Family dynamics

-Past experiences that still feel present
+Past experiences that feel heavy

 Parent / Carer involvement can be included where helpful, while still protecting the young person’s sense of safety and autonomy.